7 Tips for Taking Good Travel Photos of Yourself

 Not everyone has a personal photographer boyfriend/girlfriend/friend traveling around with them.
 That's when other tourists around come in handy.
 If you see someone taking a selfie, ask if they need help (this works great for couples).
 Then...

-5) Ask a stranger (or friend) to help you out
+5) Ask a stranger (or friend) to help you take photos

 Once you help someone out first, they'll be more willing to help you.

-6) Don't be afraid to give them some creative direction
+6) When taking photos, don't be afraid to give your photographer some creative art direction

 I usually take a photo first of my background and show them what that looks like.
 Then I tell the person where I'd like to be in front of that background (to the left, center, etc.).
 This turns strangers into pro-photographers instantly.